 Polleria Fontana

-Pay no attention to the name: Polleria Fontana is neither a chicken shop (although it was) nor is it in Fontana, it is now a restaurant offering homemade dishes with a Catalan touch near Joanic.
-Their chicken croquettes are generous and soft to the palate, filled with roast chicken that will make you feel at home.
+Don’t be fooled by the name: Polleria Fontana is neither a poultry shop (although it used to be) nor is it located in Fontana.
+It is now a restaurant offering homemade dishes with a Catalan twist near Joanic.
+Its chicken croquettes are generous and melt-in-the-mouth, filled with roast chicken that will make you feel right at home.

 📍 Carrer Gran de Gràcia, 81, 08012 Barcelona